Program Planning for Health Behavior Change

 - Explain the importance of health behavior as a contributor to current public health problems

-- Describe the elements of at least two behavior change theories and their applicability to developing health education/health promotion programs
+- Be familiar with intrapersonal and community behavior change theories and their applicability to developing public health interventions

 - Demonstrate skills in planning a health behavior change program by successfully completing a written needs assessment